Looking for a way to turn a computer on and off remotely to perform critical or time-sensitive tasks?

 When enabled, Wake-on-LAN allows a computer - or even your smartphone - to send a magic packet, the equivalent of an "ON signal", to another PC on the same local network.

-How to enable Wake On Lan on Windows?
+How to activate Wake On Lan on Windows ?

 Wake-on-LAN must be enabled in the PC motherboard BIOS.
-To enable it on Windows, follow these steps:
+To activate it on Windows, follow these steps:

 In the firmware settings, navigate to power options and activate the "Wake on LAN" (WoL) function.
 The feature may have a slightly different name because most manufacturers build their firmware differently.